TelemetryHarbor/harbor-docs/docs/introduction/concepts.md

 ## Harbor Tiers/Specs

-Telemetry Harbor offers various service tiers (or specifications), each designed to meet different data volume, retention, and feature requirements.
+Harbor Scale offers various service tiers (or specifications), each designed to meet different data volume, retention, and feature requirements.
 These tiers define the operational limits and capabilities of your Harbors, scaling to support your growth from individual projects to large-scale enterprise deployments.

 -   **Data Ingestion Limits**: These limits define the maximum rate at which you can send data, including single requests per second, batch requests per second, and the number of data points allowed per batch.
 As you move up the tiers, these capacities increase significantly, allowing for higher throughput and more frequent data updates.
 -   **Data Storage & Retention**: While storage capacity is generally unlimited across all tiers, the duration for which your data is retained varies.
 Free Harbors offer a 7-day retention, which expands to 90-day, 1-year, and custom retention periods in higher tiers, providing greater historical data access for long-term analysis.